matrix-org/sliding-sync/README.md

 ```
 Wait for the first initial v2 sync to be processed (this can take minutes!) and then v3 APIs will be responsive.

+### How can I help?

+At present, the best way to help would be to run a local v3 server pointed at a busy account and just leave it and a client running in the background.
+Look at it occasionally and submit any issues you notice.
+You can save console logs by right-clicking -> Save As.

 ## API

 API is under active development and is not stable.